adam-p/markdown-here/NOTES.md

 - I don't really have a good idea of how much JS loaded into a page is too much, etc.

+### Postbox

+Postbox has some annoying deviations from the other platforms.

+Postbox uses an annoying old version of Gecko (v7, based on `userAgent`), which means that it's not compatible with some JavaScript that can be safely used in Blink, Webkit, and Mozilla-Gecko.
+Conflicts found:

+* According to the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/API/document.createTreeWalker#Browser_compatibility), the `whatToShow` and `filter` arguments of `createTreeWalker()` aren't used.

+* There's a bug (I think) in Postbox's `Range.compareBoundaryPoints`.
+Details [here](https://github.com/adam-p/markdown-here/issues/179).

 ## Miscellaneous

 * Update selection conversion screenshot to not be all about replies.